burriach/edlab/content/authors/ruben-olmo/_index.md

 - PhD Students
 ---

-Ruben Olmo will soon start his PhD supervised by Prof. Xavier Domene, from the Soil Protection research group, and Dr. Marcos Fernández Martínez from the EDM.
+Rubén is a PhD student at CREAF, supervised by Prof. Xavier Domene Casadesús and Dr. Marcos Fernández-Martínez.
+Rubén will characterize the communities of microorganisms in the forest soils of Catalonia to ultimately test the role they play in inorganic carbon sequestration.